whatisnuclear/website/_posts/2020-10-28-nuclear-energy-is-longterm-sustainable.md

 with most minerals, as demand goes up, people prospect more and find more.
 The numbers here are expected to be conservative for the mined resources.

+For a robust analysis, the energy required to extract the resources needed to generate power must be considered.
+The concept of Energy Return on Investment (EROI) formalizes this.
+Some studies, like [Bardi, 2010](https://doi.org/10.3390/su2040980), attempt to do this for seawater uranium extraction, but only consider non-breeder reactors (long considered impractical) and assume uranium extraction will require as much power as reverse osmosis desalination, which is likely a strong overestimate considering the more [recent research](https://pubs.acs.org/toc/iecred/55/15).
+Even if seawater uranium extraction is hard, the fact that each average crustal rock has 20x more nuclear energy than an equal mass of coal validates the true practicality of billion-year nuclear resources.

 # See Also
 * [Cohen, "Breeder reactors: A renewable energy source", 1983](http://large.stanford.edu/publications/coal/references/docs/pad11983cohen.pdf)
   -- This same story written in 1983